The Best Spectrum TV Packages for Seniors: Simple Guide & Prices

 TV Select Signature: Balanced plan with 150+ channels

-TV Select Signature offers over 150 channels for $100 per month (regular price $120).
+Spectrum lists TV Select Signature at $100 a month for the first year, with 150+ channels.
 This mid-tier option works well if you want a broad mix of programming.

 You get major networks and popular channels including Paramount Network, Disney Channel, and ESPN.
 The plan also includes Disney+ Basic, ViX Premium with Ads, and Paramount+ Essential at no extra cost.